Masaru2/pokejp/README.md

 ## To-do
 * Fix MissingNo. not having the correct graphics, if possible.
 This could potentially also fix MissingNo. corrupting Hall of Fame data.
-* Restore the title screen scrolling for R/G

 ## Credits